hellowac/mapnik-wiki-zh-cn/MapnikCoreConcepts.md

 The order of layers, rules and symbolizers is generally important in Mapnik, as the layering of output in the result image is not modelled explicitly (like, for example the `z-index` property in CSS), but determined by the order of these elements.
 It is therefore important to set these elements up in the correct order to produce the desired results.

+There are 3 different coordinate systems in Mapnik.
+- lat/lon coordinates where geometric objects placed.
+- x/y coordinates after map projection applied where you set bbox/envelope.
+- pixmap x/y coordinates used in pan function.

 ## Further Reading

 - [[SymbologySupport]]